githubpartners/microsoft-learn/github/github-actions-automate-tasks/includes/3b-resuable-workflows.md

 Using the commit SHA is the safest for stability and security. `{ref}` can be a SHA, a release tag, or a branch name.
 Using the second syntax option (without `{owner}/{repo}` and `@{ref}`) the called workflow is from the same commit as the caller workflow.

-### Limitations with using resuable workflows
+### Limitations with using reusable workflows

-As you think about using resuable workflows, keep in mind that there are a couple limitations that you should be aware of.
+As you think about using reusable workflows, keep in mind that there are a couple limitations that you should be aware of.

 - You can’t reference a reusable workflow that’s in a private repository.
 If you have a reusable workflow in a private repository, only other workflows in that private repository can use it.
 - Reusable workflows can’t be stacked on top of one another.
 You can only have a reusable workflow call another reusable workflow, but you can’t have it reference more than one.